motor-dev/Motor/mak/bin/boltbuild/README.md

 The core of BoltBuild provides a set of functions that can be used to define build steps.
 The build steps are implemented in Lua

-# Description
+# ⋮ Description

-A command is a script that is executed by BoltBuild.
+At the top level, BoltBuild runs a series of commands, starting with an implicit command called `init` that is always run.
 Each command can:

-- Define subsequent commands
+- define subsequent commands
-- Create tasks that are executed in parallel
+- declare tasks that are queued for execution
-- Set environment variables that are passed to subsequent commands and tasks
+- set environment variables that are passed to subsequent commands and tasks
-- Define dependencies between tasks
+- define dependencies between tasks

-When a command has finished executing, tasks that have been defined by the command are executed in parallel.
+When a command has finished executing, tasks that have been declared by the command are executed in parallel.
 Tasks are responsible for running the actual build steps, such as compiling source files, linking libraries, etc.

 Running commands can often be skipped, as BoltBuild will cache the results of each command.